This article explains why and how to use Layers to add materials to symbols.

 - Turn the layer off and on to identify the area of the symbol in the drawing.

-- Use the layer thumbnail color and match it with the color on the symbol.
+- Match the layer thumbnail color with the color on the symbol.

 Finally, you will need to determine which symbols you want to apply the changes to.